 “If you don’t have the right people in the right places. the right talent strategy and the right team dynamics in the right culture – and if you manage how an organisation works proactively from a cultural and people oriented perspective, you could be on a serious path to disaster”.

-Learning about people’s outcomes and intentions as well as the values they hold in life outside work, will for example, give you a good idea of how to keep them motivated and responding to useful talent strategies and team dynamics.
+Learning about people’s outcomes and intentions, as well as the values they hold in life outside of work, will, for example, give you a good idea of how to keep them motivated and responding to useful talent strategies and team dynamics.

 Being aware of individual people’s patterns of human experience can give you a great competitive advantage.

-Someone who values praise and high quality results will have a different motivation for doing certain tasks than someone who values money over anything else, for example.
-Not that one is better that the other, but they will both work better when offered frames and conditions that fit for them.
+Someone who values praise and high-quality results will have a different motivation for doing certain tasks than someone who values money over anything else, for example.
+Not that one is better than the other, but they will both work better when offered frames and conditions that fit for them.

-So go ahead and coach your team to victory and let us know if you would like our help.
-To receive more articles like this one or to learn more about our courses, subscribe to our free newsletter by contacting us here.
+So go ahead and coach your team to victory, and let us know if you would like our help.